AkhilPJ12/POS-System/README.md

 # POS-System
-This is POS System projec
+This is POS System project.